Consensys/doc.tessera/docs/HowTo/Configure/TLS.md

 The Trust Mode for both client and server must also be specified.
 Multiple trust modes are supported:
 `TOFU`, `WHITELIST`, `CA`, `CA_OR_TOFU`, and `NONE`.

+!!! note

+    If you use TLS on multiple endpoints (for example, P2P and Q2T) and run everything on localhost (or a single machine), then you must use different `knownClients` and `knownServers` files for the different endpoints.

 #### TOFU (Trust-on-first-use)

 Only the first node that connects identifying as a certain host will be allowed to connect as the same host in the future.
 When connecting for the first time, the host and its certificate will be added to `knownClientsFile` (for server), or `knownServersFile` (for client).
 These files will be generated if not already existed, using the values specified in `knownClientsFile` and `knownServersFile`.

 A configuration sample for `TOFU` trust mode is:

     ```json
     "sslConfig" : {